Project Overview

 Previously, if a Monthly-on-Day 31 pattern was scheduled, the clean would only run on months with 31 days (with no feedback to the customer)

-I included a link to the feature within the Account Manager (Project link) to make it more discoverable (Usability test participants within the Account Manager project ranked "New Features" as the 3rd most useful item they would want in the menu).
+I included a link to the feature within the My Account area to make it more discoverable.
+When I designed the My Account feature previously, usability test participants ranted "New features" as the 3rd most useful item they'd want to see in the My Account area.

 Accessibility